koji-kojiro/hylang-hycc/README.md

 options:
   -o <file>      place the output into <file>
-  --with-c       generate c code
-  --with-python  generate python code
+  --clang    create c code; do not compile
-  --shared       create shared library
+  --python   create python code; do not compile --shared       create shared library
   --version      show program's version number and exit --help         show this help and exit